home-assistant/home-assistant.io/source/_integrations/python_script.markdown

 ### Service `python_script.reload`

 Reload all available python_scripts from the `<config>/python_scripts` folder.

 Use this when creating a new Python script and you're not restarting Home Assistant.

+Use this after updating the `<config>/python_scripts/services.yaml` file.

 You don't have to call this service when you edit an existing Python script.